byronsanchez/system-infrastructure/docs/updates.md

     emerge -Duvp world | sudo genlop -p;

-Update

-    emerge -DuvaN --with-bdeps=y world

-After update, read messages

-    less /var/log/portage/elog;

-Update configs if necessary and merge the updates with the puppet sources

-    dispatch-conf;

 To check last merge time, run the command:

     sudo genlop -t1 --date 1 day ago;

-Also, don't forget to run the following command after updates:

-    revdep-rebuild;

-### Troubleshooting common problems

-If you have perl-related problems because of a perl upgrade, make sure to run:

-    perl-cleaner --all

-Python package updates

-    python-updater

-If you have gcc problems after a gcc upgrade, make sure a compiler is properly set by running:

-    gcc-config